 Based in Chicago, Alliant Credit Union offers student loans for undergraduate and graduate students as well as consolidation loans if you want to refinance after you graduate.

-As of January 2018, the credit union offers variable interest rates as low as 3.96% APR and repayment terms up to 12 years.
+As of July 2018, the credit union offers variable interest rates as low as 4.56% and repayment terms up to 12 years on its undergraduate and graduate student loans.

 - You can borrow up to $15,000 per year or $60,000 total.